kasperpagh/DatabaseAssignment1KasperPagh/README.md

 (you can run the app, by right-clicking the main in IntelliJ and pressing run)

-#About the DB
+# About the DB
--Takes entries containing an integer key, and a String value (see main for some examples) -saves the data as binary ASCII (oh yeah no non-ascii chars either please) -Saves to the file simply called Data in the project root.
+- Takes entries containing an integer key, and a String value (see main for some examples)
+- saves the data as binary ASCII (oh yeah no non-ascii chars either please)
+- Saves to the file simply called Data in the project root.
--Has an index (a hashmap) where the individual keys are stored, along with the bit offset of the data (eg. {key:1 | "160-580"} meaning that the data belonging to key 1 is between the 160'th and 580'th bit in the DB)
+- Has an index (a hashmap) where the individual keys are stored, along with the bit offset of the data (eg. {key:1 | "160-580"} meaning that the data belonging to key 1 is between the 160'th and 580'th bit in the DB)

 List of features:
--Save
+- Save
--Read all
+- Read all
--Read one
+- Read one

 List of non exsisting features/bugs etc (things you CAN'T DO)
 - Delete